-Any Attachment that is being evaluated and does not follow these instructions may receive a '1' score for the evaluated Attachment, or the entire response may be deemed non-responsive and rejected.
-The State also reserves the right, in its sole discretion, to modify a proposal to remove any minor information that may be non-compliant.
+Any Submittal Form that is being evaluated and does not follow these instructions may receive a '1' score for the evaluated Submittal Form, or the entire response may be deemed non-responsive and rejected.
+Failure to submit any of the Submittal Forms will result in the proposal being deemed non-responsive and rejected.
+The exception is Submittal Form F - Subcontractors.
+If the offeror is not using any subcontractors, Submittal Form F does not need to be submitted.

 SEC.
-4.03 OFFEROR INFORMATION AND CERTIFICATIONS (ATTACHMENT A)
+4.03 OFFEROR INFORMATION AND CERTIFICATIONS (SUBMITTAL FORM A)

-The Offeror must complete and submit this Attachment.
-The form must be signed by an individual authorized to bind the Offeror to the provisions of the RFP.
+The offeror must complete and submit this Submittal Form.
+The form must be signed by an individual authorized to bind the offeror to the provisions of the RFP.

-By signature on the form, the Offeror certifies they comply with the following:
+By signature on the form, the offeror certifies they comply with the following:

-- a) the laws of the State of Alaska; - b) the applicable portion of the Federal Civil Rights Act of 1964; - c) the Equal Employment Opportunity Act and the regulations issued thereunder by the federal government; - d) the Americans with Disabilities Act of 1990 and the regulations issued thereunder by the federal government; - e) all terms and conditions set out in this RFP; - f) a condition that the proposal submitted was independently arrived at, without collusion, under penalty of perjury; - g) that the offers will remain open and valid for at least 90 days; and - that programs, services, and activities provided to the general public under the resulting contract conform with the Americans with Disabilities Act of 1990, and the regulations issued thereunder by the federal government.
+- a) the laws of the State of Alaska; - b) the applicable portion of the Federal Civil Rights Act of 1964; - c) the Equal Employment Opportunity Act and the regulations issued thereunder by the federal government; - d) the Americans with Disabilities Act of 1990 and the regulations issued thereunder by the federal government; - e) all terms and conditions set out in this RFP; - f) a condition that the proposal submitted was independently arrived at, without collusion, under penalty of perjury; - g) that the offers will remain open and valid for at least 90 days; and - h) that programs, services, and activities provided to the general public under the resulting contract conform with the Americans with Disabilities Act of 1990, and the regulations issued thereunder by the federal government.

-If any Offeror fails to comply with [a] through [h] of this paragraph, the State reserves the right to disregard the proposal, terminate the contract, or consider the contractor in default.
+If any offeror fails to comply with [a] through [h] of this paragraph, the state reserves the right to disregard the proposal, terminate the contract, or consider the contractor in default.

-The Attachment also requests the following information:
+The Submittal Form also requests the following information:

 - a.
-The complete name and address of Offeror's firm along with the Offeror's Tax ID. - b.
-Information on the person the State should contact regarding the proposal. - c.
-Names of critical team members/personnel - d.
-Addenda acknowledgement - e.
-Conflict of interest Statement - f.
-Alaska preference qualifications
+The complete name and address of offeror's firm along with the offeror's Tax ID. - b.
+Information on the person the state should contact regarding the proposal. - c.
+Names of critical team members/personnel. - d.
+Addenda acknowledgement. - e.
+Conflict of interest statement. - f.
+Alaska preference qualifications.

-An Offeror's failure to address/respond/include these items may cause the proposal to be determined to be non-responsive and the proposal may be rejected.
+An offeror's failure to address/respond/include these items may cause the proposal to be determined to be non-responsive and the proposal may be rejected.

 SEC.
-4.04 INTENT TO PROPOSE AND NON-DISCLOSURE AGREEMENT (ATTACHMENT B)
+4.04 SERVICE APPROACH AND MANAGEMENT PLAN (SUBMITTAL FORM B)